cameronbell/CBFormController/README.md

     //Add the section arrays to the sections array [sections addObjectsFromArray:@[profileSection, genderSection]];

-    //If this form is being shown in the walkthrough, add a continue button if (self.editing) {
+    //If this form is being edited, show the user a delete button if (self.editing) {
         CBButton *deleteButton = [[CBButton alloc]initWithName:@"delete"];
         [sections addObject:@[deleteButton]];